mew-cx/osgtoy/3rdParty/branches/3rdParty_win32binaries_vs80sp1/README_3rdParty.txt

 makefiles/projectfiles for consistent use of the "multi-threaded DLL" (i.e.: /MD and /MDd) versions of the Visual Studio runtime libraries.

+NOTE: You must have Visual Studio 2005 Service Pack 1 installed to use these prebuilt binaries.

 The list of exact upstream source packages can be found in the src\PACKAGE_VERSIONS.bat script.